nabilfp/spectrabench/README.md

 ## 🛠️ How It Works (The Metrics)

 1. **CPU Score:** Executes a complex Prime Number Sieve (up to 100,000) using native math operators (`awk` in Linux, `for-loops` in PowerShell).
 Measures single-core logic, branching, and ALU (Arithmetic Logic Unit) performance.
-2. **RAM Score:** Allocates and writes a massive byte array directly into volatile memory, testing RAM bandwidth and OS memory management overhead.
+2. **RAM Score:** Streams a massive 500MB byte block directly into volatile memory (`/dev/shm` in Linux, `MemoryStream` in .NET), testing pure RAM bandwidth limits.
 3. **Disk Score:** Forces a sequential write of 500MB to the primary storage drive.
-It uses `fdatasync` (Linux) and flush buffers (Windows) to bypass OS caching, measuring the true hardware write speed.
+It strictly uses `fdatasync` (Linux) and `FileOptions.WriteThrough` (Windows) to aggressively bypass OS caching mechanisms, measuring true hardware write speed.

 ---